Provides art classes, gallery shows, workshops, performances, an art gift shop and events for youth and adults.

 Skipjack sails on the Choptank River.
 Public sails and charters (business/family/friends.)
 Dredging demonstrations.
 Each trip unique depending on weather, captain and crew.

-Feasting on the regional cuisine is a must in the Chesapeake Bay area.
-Offering a variety of dining experiences that can only be discovered here on the Eastern Shore.
-Renditions of Blue Crab, Rockfish, Soft Shel
+Offering a dining experience that can only be discovered here on the Eastern Shore.

 Culinary inspiration comes from the Picardy region of France, infused with local flavors such as crab and oyster.